learn-co-curriculum/onl01-seng-pt-030220/README.md

 # Future Weekly Assignments (Subject to Tweaking)

-### Week 27
-1. JS and Rails: Communication with the Server (Fetch Lab) (3 Lessons)
-2. JS and Rails: Communication with the Server (JS Fundamentals Lab) (3 Lessons)
-3. JS and Rails: Communication with the Server (JS Fundamentals: Traversing Nested Objects) (2 Lessons)
-4. JS and Rails: Communication with the Server (Finish) (4 Lessons)
-5. JS and Rails: Putting it all Together (2 Lessons)

 ### Week 28
 1. JS and Rails: Rails as an API (Custom JSON Rendering Using Rails) (4 Lessons)
 2. JS and Rails: Rails as an API (Using The Fast JSON API Gem) (4 Lessons)